 Home in Boston, she began taking steps to make that happen.
 She met with leaders of girl-serving organizations, school athletic department staff, coaches, and health center staff asking if they had the resources to help girls become physically active.
 Consistently, the answer was no. Next, she started speaking with friends and colleagues seeking their support to get girls the items and program fees needed.

 In November 2009, Driscoll created a home office, rented storage space for equipment, uniforms and other basic items and began collecting equipment and items from friends and businesses.
-In February 2010 Dream Big! was incorporated in Massachusetts and is currently working with many schools, organizations, volunteers and businesses to get low-income and homeless girls the basic items needed to participate in sports, recreation and physical activities.
+In February 2010 Dream Big! was incorporated in Massachusetts and is currently working with hundreds of schools, organizations, volunteers and businesses to get low-income and homeless girls the basic items needed to participate in sports, recreation and physical activities.